volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 Febuary, 27th  2019

-- fix for ouput format selector
+- fix for ouput format selector.
+Should be ok with ver 0.8.1...

 Febuary, 25th  2019